**NOTE: All chronology dates are model year, unless noted otherwise. CY refers to “Calendar Year.”**

 Where is it built?

-FJ Cruiser is produced at the Hamura Plant in Hamura, Japan.
+FJ Cruiser was produced at the Hamura Plant in Hamura, Japan.

 All materials on this site are for editorial use only.
 The use of these materials for advertising, marketing or any other commercial purpose is prohibited.
 They may be cropped but not otherwise modified.
 To download these materials, you must agree to abide by these terms.